Quadratic Privacy-Signaling Games and the MMSE Information Bottleneck Problem for Gaussian Sources: Introduction and System Model

 which is to be minimized, where $\delta$ is a positive design parameter that determines the level of desired privacy in terms of hiding $\boldsymbol{X}$.
-On the other hand, the receiver aims to extract both of the parameters.
+On the other hand, the receiver aims to extract both of the random variables.
 Thus, the receiver wishes to minimize the following objective function:

-In \eqref{eq:objDec}, the mean squared errors corresponding to parameters $\boldsymbol{X}$ and $\boldsymbol{Y}$ are incorporated into the objective function with equal weights since taking different weights does not alter the problem.
-In this work, we investigate the Nash and the Stackelberg equilibria for the described strategic information transmission scenario in which the objectives of the sender and the receiver are as defined above.
+In \eqref{eq:objDec}, the mean squared errors corresponding to random variables $\boldsymbol{X}$ and $\boldsymbol{Y}$ are incorporated into the objective function with equal weights since taking different weights does not alter the problem.
+In this work, we investigate the Nash equilibrium and the Stackelberg equilibrium for the described strategic information transmission scenario in which the objectives of the sender and the receiver are as defined above.